 - Nursing Education - prepares nurses with advanced knowledge and skills to assume classroom and practicum teaching responsibilities in academic settings.

-The post-graduate APRN certificate at Creighton University are accredited by the Commission on Collegiate Nursing Education (www.ccneaccreditation.org).
+The post-graduate APRN certificate program at Creighton University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

 Post-Graduate Certificate Admission Requirements